 Over time, breast pump parts experience wear and tear.
-They can become torn and overstretched, which can potentially cause a decrease in milk production if they aren’t regularly replaced.
-Here’s how often you should replace breast pump parts to avoid issues with your milk supply.
+This can affect your pump’s suction, potentially causing a decrease in milk production.
+Here’s how often you should replace your breast pump parts to avoid issues with your milk supply.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 The frequency with which you’ll need to replace your pump parts depends on the piece as well as how often you pump.
-Below is a breakdown of how often each individual pump part needs to be replaced.
+Below is a breakdown of how often each individual pump part should be replaced.

 Duck valves (also called duckbills) are made of silicone, and they stretch and release each time the pump motor pulls at the valve, creating the suction necessary to remove breast milk from your breasts.

 If your breast pump is starting to lose suction, replacing the valves is one of the first things that you should try.

 How often to replace duck valves: If you pump 3 or more times per day, replace duck valves every month.
 If you pump less than 3 times per day, replace every 2-3 months.